Let us show you how Ginger's success story over cancer

 Last weekend we had another challenge, this time with a bacterial infection in her gut, Clostridium.
 We are well aware that older dogs with a compromised immune system will have these challenges.
 Again we were aggressive with the liquid zeolite and oral antibiotics.
 The next day Ginger seemed just about normal.
 I am continually amazed at her quick recoveries.

 Re: Ginger’s health, we took Ginger off antibiotics about one week ago, after almost six weeks in trying to eradicate the Clostridium infection.
-We are continuing with the zeolite drops which are a boost to her immune system.
-In addition we are giving her colloidal silver, 250 ppm, 20 drops two times per day with her meals.
+We are continuing with the NCD zeolite drops which are a boost to her immune system.
 So far so good!
 The antibiotics, though seeming to help initially, may have just contributed more to the problem and upset the balance in her system.
 Any probiotics I gave her may have been killed by the antibiotics… a vicious circle.
 Her energy is good and we are not seeing a recurrence of diarrhea.
-Time to cut back on the insulin again, in fact.
+It is time to cut back on the insulin again, in fact.
 Yippee!

 Cancer doesn’t touch people’s lives.
 It gives us a punch that requires our attention and our action.
 That action is really more of a re-action for many people.
 What are the choices?
 When it comes to cancer our choices often depend on the information we gather and our financial budget.
 Spending more doesn’t guarantee a win.
 Nothing does.
 But we do try and we do everything we believe to be right.
 That’s why I strongly believe our message needs to be one of Prevention, for our family and friends and for our animals.